markwigmans/oracle-dual-json/readme.md

 ## Running the Application

-Use the Docker Compose script to start the application:
+Use the Docker Compose script to start the application (in the environments/docker directory):

 ``docker compose up -d``